-Given an email from the CALO knowledge base and a demonstrated Spark program we now wish to assign a label to the email.
-We do this by first constructing a formula called the Label Analysis Formula (LAF) that captures key constraints arising from the Spark program and domain axioms.
-The LAF involves all of the domain propositions plus three new propositions: Label, which is represents the truth value of the branch condition in the Spark procedure, or equivalently whether the user intended to select the conditional actions; Forget, which indicates whether the user intended to execute the conditional steps but forgot to do so; and ProcInstance, which indicates that the current email corresponds to an instance of the Spark procedure.
-Here we say that an email is an instance of the Spark procedure whenever the action sequence that generated the email includes all of the unconditional actions in the procedure, possibly including other actions.
+Inferring Class Labels.
+Given an email from the CALO knowledge base and a demonstrated SPARK procedure we now wish to assign a label to the email.
+We do this by first constructing a formula called the Label Analysis Formula (LAF) that captures key constraints arising from the

+SPARK procedure and domain axioms.
+The LAF involves all of the domain propositions plus three new propositions: Label, which represents the truth value of the branch condition in the SPARK procedure, or equivalently whether the user intended to select the conditional actions; Forget, which indicates whether the user intended to execute the conditional steps but forgot to do so; and ProcInstance, which indicates that the current email corresponds to an instance of the SPARK procedure.
+Here we say that an email is an instance of the SPARK procedure whenever the action sequence that generated the email includes all of the unconditional actions in the procedure, possibly including other actions.
 Any such email can be used as a possible training instance.

-Given these new propositions the LAF is constructed by including all domain axioms in addition to two new Spark axioms related to the Spark procedure.
+Given these new propositions the LAF is constructed by including all domain axioms in addition to two new SPARK axioms related to the SPARK procedure.
 In particular, the new axioms place constraints on the ProcInstance, Forget, and Label propositions.
 To do this, let $U_1, ..., U_n$ be the set of propositions corresponding to the unconditional actions in the SPARK procedure and $C_1, ..., C_m$ be the propositions corresponding to conditional actions.
-The Spark axioms are then given by:
+The SPARK axioms are then given by: